 OTC Markets Group Welcomes Endeavor Bancorp to OTCQX

-/EIN News/ -- NEW YORK, Dec.
-07, 2022 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. (OTCQX: OTCM), operator of regulated markets for trading 12,000 U.S. and international securities, today announced Endeavor Bancorp (OTCQX: EDVR), the bank holding company for Endeavor Bank, has qualified to trade on the OTCQX® Best Market.
+NEW YORK, Dec.
+07, 2022 (GLOBE NEWSWIRE) -- OTC Markets Group Inc. OTCM, operator of regulated markets for trading 12,000 U.S. and international securities, today announced Endeavor Bancorp EDVR, the bank holding company for Endeavor Bank, has qualified to trade on the OTCQX® Best Market.
 Endeavor Bancorp upgraded to OTCQX from the Pink® market.

 Endeavor Bancorp begins trading today on OTCQX under the symbol "EDVR."
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.